encoredev/encore/docs/ts/primitives/object-storage.md

 lang: ts
 ---

-Object Storage is a simple and scalable way to store files and unstructured data in your backend application.
+Object Storage is a simple and scalable solution to store files and unstructured data in your backend application.

-The most well-known implementation is Amazon S3 ("Simple Storage Service"), but it's universally supported by every major cloud provider.
+The most common implementation is Amazon S3 ("Simple Storage Service") and its semantics are universally supported by every major cloud provider.

-Encore provides a built-in, cloud-agnostic API for working with Object Storage, allowing you to store and retrieve files with ease.
+Encore.ts provides a cloud-agnostic API for working with Object Storage, allowing you to store and retrieve files with ease.
+It has support for Amazon S3, Google Cloud Storage, as well as any other S3-compatible implementation (such as DigitalOcean Spaces, MinIO, etc.).

-Additionally, when you use Encore's Object Storage APIs you also automatically get:
+Additionally, when you use Encore's Object Storage API you also automatically get:

 * Automatic tracing and instrumentation of all Object Storage operations
 * Built-in local development support, storing objects on the local filesystem
 * Support for integration testing, using a local, in-memory storage backend

-And with Encore's Cloud Platform you also get:

-* Automatic infrastructure provisioning of Object Storage buckets
-* Automatic fine-grained permission management of per-service storage operations (read, list, write, delete, etc.)
-* Support for Object Storage in Preview Environments
-* Native support for Object Storage in the Encore Platform's CI/CD pipeline

 ## Creating a Bucket